 Remember to enter the code at the bottom of any of our quote pages to make sure you get by our spam filters.

 As we write this, the National Flood Insurance response to Hurricane Sandy is getting a lot of criticism.
-Here's a link to an article with Governor Christie's comments.
-If you need advice on existing losses, call us and we'll see if we can help.
+Here's a link to an article in the Huffington Post with examples of huge rate increases and the current uncertainty about rebuilding requirements.
+If you need advice, call us and we'll see if we can help.

 Why Flood Insurance?